ceu-lang/ceu/doc/manual/v0.20/docs/050-statements.md

 C Integration
 -------------

-The [compiler of Céu](#TODO) generates as output a program in C, which is embedded in a host program also in C, which is further compiled to the final binary program.

 Céu integrates safely with C, and programs can define and make native calls seamlessly while avoiding memory leaks and dangling pointers when dealing with external resources.